Who Moved My Cheese teaches the readers human nature and self-development through a simple and entertaining parable of two little humans and two mice.

 And while I’m not a big fan myself of the fable format, “Who Moved My Cheese” hits on many key psychological pitfalls we all have as humans.

-And I think the author does a great job at mixing entertainment with important life and self-development truths.
+And I think the author does a great job of mixing entertainment with important life and self-development truths.